br3ndonland/udacity-google/markdown-guide.md

 - [RStudio](https://www.rstudio.com/) is an IDE for the R programming language, used mostly for statistics and data science.
 - Like JupyterLab, RMarkdown documents contain Markdown text with functional R code chunks.
-- I have written up a [guide to R](https://rpubs.com/br3ndonland/Rguide), and an [example of scientific data analysis](https://rpubs.com/br3ndonland/Rproteomics-2016-Nrf1), using RMarkdown.
-They're currently hosted on the free [RPubs](https://rpubs.com/br3ndonland) site, but I'm working on moving them over to GitHub so you can see the source code.
+- I have written up a [guide to R](https://rpubs.com/br3ndonland/Rguide), and an [example of scientific data analysis](https://github.com/br3ndonland/R-proteomics-Nrf1), using RMarkdown.

 [(Back to TOC)](#table-of-contents)